COVID-19: Community Updates and Resources

-Government Law Center at Albany Law School, is taking a critical look at a legislative practice that restricts states' decision-making potential in his new article,
+Government Law Center at Albany Law School, is taking a critical look at a legislative practice that restricts states' decision-making potential in her new article,

-"Federalism and the Right to Decide Who Decides," forthcoming in the
+"Federalism and the Right to Decide Who Decides," in the

 Villanova Law Review.

-"What is at stake in these conflicts is not just immigrants' rights, or relief for victims of gun violence, but also the shape and integrity of state governments across the nation," he writes.
+"What is at stake in these conflicts is not just immigrants' rights, or relief for victims of gun violence, but also the shape and integrity of state governments across the nation," she writes.

 As director of the GLC, Professor Ayers is overseeing a number of projects, including